Features: Roadwalk through rural Orange County

 10.3 Cemetery on Mullock Road.
 2012 [JAKOB FRANKE]

-14.65 The trail reaches a gate on the right (across from No. 1032) into the recently acquired Ridgeview parcel.
+14.55 The trail reaches the entrance to aparking area on the right (across from No. 1032) into a detached state forest parcel, part of the Huckleberry Ridge State Forest.
 This is the start of the next section.